danielmellado/5gran-docs/_sources/devref/virtualized_dev_env_compact.rst.txt

 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 Once you run the create plan command, just follow the installation process and
-debug issues by following the output of cloud-init in the installer vm.
+debug issues by following the output of cloud-init in the installer VM.
 Take
 not that this may take a while to complete.

 .. code-block:: console